 Questions & Answers

 To relocate all of our pupils from Pre School through to Sixth Form onto one site, based at Wilmar Lodge.
-This will be a two-staged process, with an interim one-year move of Infants into the Junior site as we fully prepare all aspects of Wilmar Lodge for their arrival.
-Nursery will close fully in August 2020 and all pupils will transition into Pre School.
+This will be a two-staged process, with an interim one-year move of Infants into the Junior site currently underway as we fully prepare all aspects of Wilmar Lodge for their arrival.
+Our Nursery fully closed in August 2020 and all pupils transitioned into Pre School.

 From September 2020 – July 2021, Pre School children will be based at 290, Preston New Road and children in Reception – Year 2 will move into Beardwood House.

-In Summer 2020, Art Product Design and Technology will move into a creative hub in the Rouse Block and Music will relocate to the lower ground floor of the Sixth Form Centre.
+In April 2021, Art Product Design and Technology will move into a creative hub in the Rouse Block and Music will relocate to the lower ground floor of the Sixth Form Centre.

 By September 2021 we intend to have all our Primary phase pupils from Pre School to Year 6 housed in a self-contained new building on our campus here, with access to all our excellent facilities, and supported by an enhanced infrastructure.